ArweaveAlex/arc-pools/README.md

 ## Daemon mode mining

-__The mining commands run a finite process which will end after 20 seconds for tweets and each 1 article for wikipedia.__ If we wish to run these forever use daemon mode by passing the `--d` flag to any of the above mining commands.
+__The mining commands run a finite process which will end after processing 100 tweets or 1 article for wikipedia.__ If we wish to run these forever use daemon mode by passing the `--d` flag to any of the above mining commands.
 Daemon mode is built on top of pm2.

-###### Mine tweets into the pool from above, still runs for 20 seconds but the daemon mode will continue restarting the program infinetly.
+###### Mine tweets into the pool from above, still runs for 100 tweets but the daemon mode will continue restarting the program infinetly.
 Note the `--d` flag.

 ```arcpool mine russia-ukraine-test --source twitter --d```